 Patrick said during the news conference that many elements of the bill are targeted toward Harris County.
 Election officials in the state’s largest county opened eight 24-hour polling centers during a portion of the early voting period in areas with high numbers of overnight workers, near medical centers and the ship channel.
 The county also opened drive-thru voting locations during early voting to ease coronavirus concerns.
 Nearly 145,000 Texans availed themselves of these new voting options during the general election, which helped the county surpass its all-time record for number of votes cast before the early voting period was over.

 Patrick said that county officials had come up with these methods "out of thin air" and that they weren't explicitly allowed by state law.
 County officials counter that nothing in the law precluded 24-hour voting or drive-thru locations, and several GOP challenges last year to the expanded voting methods were unsuccessful.

 "24-hour early voting and drive-thru early voting were not included in the Election Code before Harris County decided to use them anyway. ...
-So, nothing has changed," said Patrick's spokesperson Steven Aranyi.
+So, nothing has changed," Patrick's spokesperson Steven Aranyi said.